Rent Party MedwayJUNE & JULY 2021

 If the past year has taught us anything, it is that togetherness and creativity can help us weather any storm.

-This June, join six Medway based artists as they share true stories of grief, invisibility, discrimination and mental health challenges whilst highlighting the human strength to overcome adversity and celebrate all that connects us.
+This summer, join six Medway based artists as they share true stories of grief, invisibility, discrimination and mental health challenges whilst highlighting the human strength to overcome adversity and celebrate all that connects us.

 The original Rent Party explored struggle, oppression and racial discrimation both in 1920’s Harlem and in 2017.
 Fast forward to 2021; rents rise ever higher, food banks have become a lifeline for many, mental ill health is rampant , and the pandemic has led to job losses and further social division.